 After an injury, you might not know whom to turn to.
-Should you call a physical therapist, or should you book an appointment with a sports medicine doctor?
+Should you call a physical therapy, or should you book an appointment with a sports medicine doctor?
 Although both of these professionals can help you get better after an injury, most people should see their sports medicine specialist first.
-Here at Angelo Mattalino, MD in Scottsdale, AZ and Phoenix, AZ, we can diagnose your problem and then help you find the best solution.
+Here at Angelo Mattalino, MD in Scottsdale, AZ, and Phoenix, AZ, we can diagnose your problem and then help you find the best solution.

 We offer a wide variety of treatments, which range from simple regenerative medicine injections to complex surgeries that restore your joints.
 Once you’ve been treated, we can refer you to an excellent physical therapist in the area, who will help you regain your range of motion.
 Let’s have a closer look at what sports medicine specialists and physical therapists do and which one you should contact if you’ve been injured.

 Are Sports Medicine and Physical Therapy the Same?

 Sports medicine and physical therapy are different disciplines.
 If you have an injury, you might need to see both, depending on what tissues are involved and how severe the damage is.
 During a sports medicine appointment, your doctor will have a look at your injury and do imaging studies such as MRIs and CT scans to find out what kind of damage there is.

 They can recommend and perform various treatments, including injections, surgery, and noninvasive interventions.
 In contrast, a physical therapist doesn’t operate on their clients.
 Instead, they recommend exercises and manipulate the tissue to create healthy movement patterns.
 Often, you will see your sports medicine professional first and then work with your physical therapist during the recovery phase.

 What Does a Sports Medicine Doctor Do?